eagletrt/libraster-sw/README.md

 Each label (`struct RasterLabel`) contains:
 - `data` - Union containing the actual data (string, int, float)
 - `type` - Type of data (see Label Data Types)
+- `format` - Union for format options (e.g., number of decimal places for floats)
 - `pos` - Position of the label inside the box (x, y)
 - `font` - Enum defining the font to use
 - `size` - Font size